 Ditching, Water Impact and Survivability: The EASA review of the regulations and advisory material on ditching and water impact (Rule-making task ref.
-RMT.0120 (27&29.008)) was launched in January 2013.
-The NPA is nearing completion and is expected to be published around end February 2016, with a workshop being held in March 2016 to provide an opportunity for discussions with the industry.
+RMT.0120 (27&29.801)) was launched in January 2013.
+The NPA (2016-01) was published at the end of March 2016 and a workshop was held in April to provide an opportunity for discussions with the industry.
+Just over 300 comments were subsequently received on the NPA which were reviewed at an RMT.0120 meeting held 20-22 July 2016.
+It was not possible to achieve consensus within the RMT on the application of auto EFS arming and/or deployment to CS 27 helicopters, or on the 'mandate' of the side-floating helicopter scheme.
+These two issues will be referred to an internal EASA resolution process.
+The next RMT.0120 meeting has been scheduled for 01-03 November 2016.
 The NPA will only cover rule changes for new helicopter designs; EASA have agreed that the working group can continue and produce a second NPA to cover retrospective action.
 Presentations on the RMT were given at the 03 December 2013 ASTG, the 04 June 2014 OGUK Aviation Seminar and at HeliTech on 07 October 2015.

 One Atmosphere, an Australian company, attended the 13 July 2015 HSRMC meeting and gave a presentation on their Pegasus post crash buoyancy system.
-They have been contracted by the Australian military to produce a system initially for the Tiger attack helicopter, but are funded by the Australian government to develop the concept for civil applications such as the side-floating scheme.
-The system is very light and compact, and operates independently of the aircrafts' existing EFS, being powered by batteries and activated by water pressure switches.
+They have been contracted by the Australian military to produce a system for the Tiger attack helicopter, and are also funded by the Australian government to develop the concept for civil applications such as the side-floating helicopter scheme.
+The system is very light and compact, and operates independently of the aircrafts' existing EFS, being powered by batteries and activated by water pressure switches, i.e. only a mechanical interface with the helicopter is required.
 It utilises chemical gas generation and novel fabric for the floatation bags.
+One Atmosphere will be providing an update on progress to the 29 September 2016 HSRMC meeting, and a side meeting between One Atmosphere, CAA, EASA and Bristow Design Office has been arranged for 28 September.